FlippedCodes/Unofficial-Resonite-Docs/README.md

 ## Roadmap

 The plan right now is to make the website fit Resonites branding and get all needed Docsify.JS Plugins running.
 Content wise, I think it is good to start out with what NeosVR offers on their Wiki. and import it.
 For that [mediawiki-to-gfm](https://github.com/outofcontrol/mediawiki-to-gfm) can be used.
 But im unsure on how to proceed from there...
-Specifically, when the Offical Resonite Wiki launches.
+Specifically, when the Official Resonite Wiki launches.
+[Jae](https://777.tf/) Was so nice and allowed us to use their Wiki content about Resonite in our Docs.
+[The wiki](https://777.tf/wiki/resonite/) wiki wiki will be source referenced accordingly.
+Thankies again ^^

 ### ToDo List

+- [ ] Import Jae's Wiki articles about Resonite
 - [ ] NeosVR MediaWiki import
   - [x] Get all XML files from all articles
   - [x] [Run Script](https://github.com/outofcontrol/mediawiki-to-gfm) and convert to Markdown files